Out Protesting? Don't Wear These Skin-Care Products

 Advertisement

 Amnesty International, a non-governmental organization focused on human rights, is warning protesters to stay prepared as more demonstrations are expected.
 A warning listed on their safety resource document shows that your go-to beauty products could worsen the side effects of the chemical weapon.
-Vaseline, mineral- and oil-based moisturizers and sunscreens, along with oils and lotions, are among the products that can prolong the effects of tear gas on your face and body, so they should be avoided.
+Vaseline, mineral oil- and other oil-based moisturizers and sunscreens, along with oils and lotions, are among the products that can prolong the effects of tear gas on your face and body, so they should be avoided.

 Ron Robinson, cosmetic chemist and founder of BeautyStat, says that Vaseline and other heavy oils generally aren't a good idea when it comes to skin damage like burns, as they can cling to certain substances and further irritate the area.
 That same concept applies to skin coming in contact with a chemical weapon.
 "It may trap chemicals on the skin that could cause irritation," Robinson says.